MicheleGrieco/MicheleGrieco/README.md

-Here's your updated GitHub bio with your university details included:

----

 # 💫 About Me

 👋 Hey there!
 I'm a **Computer Science undergraduate student** at **Università degli Studi di Bari Aldo Moro**, passionate about technology, coding, and the endless possibilities that **Machine Learning** brings to the world.
 Currently, I'm working on an **ML project for my college**, exploring different algorithms, data processing techniques, and model optimization strategies.